malcolmstill/clerk/README.md

 ## Installation

-Download a binary for your platform from [our release page](https://github.com/malcolmstill/clerk/releases)
+- Download a binary for your platform from [our release page](https://github.com/malcolmstill/clerk/releases)
+- linux / macos: `chmod u+x clerk`
+- Ideally stick it somewhere in your `PATH`

 ## Dependencies